sgtlambda/extrakt/readme.md

 ### extrakt(archive, extractTo)

-Extract the given `archive` to the `extractTo` directory.
-Returns a Promise for the extraction.
+Extract the archive at the given path `archive` to the `extractTo` directory (which will be created if it does not exist).

+**Returns** a Promise for the completion of the extraction.

 #### archive